FranciscoOnt/checkout-sdk-js/docs/interfaces/checkoutstoreerrorselector.md

 A consignment ID should be provided when checking for an error for a specific consignment, otherwise it will check for all available consignments.

-Returns an error if unable to delete a consignment.

-A consignment ID should be provided when checking for an error for a specific consignment, otherwise it will check for all available consignments.

 **Parameters:**

 Name | Type | Description |